Stamp Duty And Registration Charges In Mumbai

 Stamp duty and registration charges in Mumbai remain one of the biggest sources of revenue for the state government of Maharashtra.
 In fact, the government has been banking on Mumbai's real estate boom to fuel growth and development.

-While the city was exempted from the state-wide hike of one per cent in the stamp duty in October 2017, the municipal corporation of Mumbai on November 27, has passed a bill to levy 1 per cent surcharge on stamp duty for Mumbai property buyers only.
-The total stamp duty to be borne by the homebuyer in Maharashtra has been raised to six per cent and additional Rs 30,000 as registration charges.
+While the city was exempted from the state-wide hike of one per cent in the stamp duty in October 2017, the municipal corporation of Mumbai in November 2017, has passed a bill to levy 1 per cent surcharge on stamp duty for Mumbai property buyers only.
+The total stamp duty to be borne by the homebuyer in the metro city of Maharashtra has been raised to six per cent and additional Rs 30,000 as registration charges.

 In March 2015, the Maharashtra government decided that stamp duty need not be paid on the transfer of immovable property — land, house or flat — to one's own children or blood relatives.
 For such transfers, the total stamp duty, including local taxes is Rs 200.
 "As per Article 34 of the Maharashtra Stamp Act, for Gift Deed of Agricultural or Residential property and is in favour of Husband, Wife, Son, Daughter, Grandson, Granddaughter or Wife of deceased son of property within the limits of the Mumbai Municipal Corporation, the total stamp duty, including local taxes is Rs 200," says the website of the Department of Registration and Stamps, Maharashtra.